jokercc/MvcApp/README.md

 # MvcApp
-This is just a asp.net mvc project.
+This is website based on asp.net mvc2.